GoshgarIsmayilov/PVSS/README.md

 # Some Maths

-Each party must generate two commitments along with a key pair in the \textit{user registration} stage:
+Each party must generate two commitments along with a key pair in the _user registration_ stage:

 $$
 \begin{align}